-Personally, I think that the 50/30/20 method is a great place to start your budgeting and get a basic one down on paper.
-This method puts 50% of your after-tax income (more on that later) towards necessities, 30% for non-essential purchases and 20% for savings.
+I think that the 50/30/20 method is a great place to start your budgeting and get a basic one down on paper.
+This method puts 50% of your after-tax income (more on that later) towards necessities, 30% for non-essential purchases, and 20% for savings.

 Just because you’re freelancing and earning your own money does not make you immune from taxes.
 It is very important to get ahead of your taxes, so you don’t get a nasty surprise at the end of the tax year.

-Whilst an employer would be responsible for your taxes and it would all be done automatically through payroll, this is obviously not the case when you are your own employer.
+Whilst an employer would be responsible for your taxes and it would all be done automatically through payroll, this is not the case when you are your employer.

 Each time a client pays you, work out exactly how much of that payment needs to go towards your taxes and set it aside in a separate account.
 That way, when you get your tax bill, you’ll have the exact amount set aside ready to pay to the government.

-Being a freelancer isn’t all fun, games and freedom.
-In fact, some things are just plain boring; registering yourself as a freelancer or registering a business is no exception to this.
-It can be quite confusing and tedious, but it is something which you are legally obliged to do.
+Being a freelancer isn’t all fun, games, and freedom.
+Some things are just plain boring; registering yourself as a freelancer or registering a business is no exception to this.
+It can be quite confusing and tedious, but it is something that you are legally obliged to do.